TaylorJadin/obsidian-notes/obsidian-stream-2.md

 ![](public_files/Capture%202024-01-12%2008.49.10@2x.png)

 I set up a redirect so I can share nice clean looking URLs with the note title.
-Like this note should be at https://notes.jadin.me/obsidian-stream-2 because the titel of the note is obsidian-stream-2
+For instance, this note should be at https://notes.jadin.me/obsidian-stream-2 because the title of the note is obsidian-stream-2

-the pattern looks like this:
+the pattern is like this:
 https://notes.jadin.me/NOTENAME --> https://docsify.jadin.me/?basePath=https://raw.githubusercontent.com/TaylorJadin/obsidian-notes/main&homepage=NOTENAME.md#/